paulboivin/Northgate-Marketplace-Funnel-Analysis/README.md

 The revenue recovery model projects that reducing Electronics cart abandonment by 5% to 15% would generate between $2,982 and $9,048 in additional annual revenue.
-The following recommendations are intended for the Product, Marketing, and Revenue Operations teams.
+The following recommendations are intended for the Product, Marketing, and Revenue Operations teams:

-**Deploy cart recovery tools for active but abandoned sessions.**
+**Deploy cart recovery tools for active but abandoned sessions:**
 Real-time recovery prompts for customers with items still in cart but no completed purchase would address the highest-frequency abandonment scenario directly.

-**Launch email and text reminders for abandoned carts.** Automated reminders targeting customers who abandon mid-funnel would re-engage the segment most likely to convert with minimal additional friction.
+**Launch email and text reminders for abandoned carts:** Automated reminders targeting customers who abandon mid-funnel would re-engage the segment most likely to convert with minimal additional friction.

-**Redesign the mobile checkout experience.** Mobile users show consistently higher abandonment than desktop across all categories; reducing checkout friction on mobile is the highest-leverage fix given that Electronics purchases — the highest-value abandonment segment — skew toward mobile sessions.
+**Redesign the mobile checkout experience:** Mobile users show consistently higher abandonment than desktop across all categories; reducing checkout friction on mobile is the highest-leverage fix given that Electronics purchases, the highest-value abandonment segment, skew toward mobile sessions.

 Prioritizing Electronics and mobile users targets the highest-value abandonment segment identified in the analysis.